This article originally appeared on VICE Canada.

 When did we all start seeing millennials as sad, lazy, degenerates?

 Was it when some white dude blamed avocado toast for all of our financial shortcomings?
 Or when living at home longer became an indicator of laziness rather than a shitty housing market?
 Or can we thank the media for this poor worldview of our generation, since they’re constantly crediting our success to the “bank of mom and dad” and inheritances as if we’re all lucky enough to have either?
-Spoiler: we’re not.
+Spoiler: We’re not.

-For me, I never grew up super well off, but when my dad passed away days after my university graduation, financial responsibility hit me in the face—and no, there was no so-called inheritance in sight.
+For me, I never grew up super well off, but when my dad passed away days after my college graduation, financial responsibility hit me in the face—and no, there was no so-called inheritance in sight.
 Not only do I pay my own bills, I now help my family with theirs.
 And one thing’s for sure; tons of millennials—and remember, the oldest of this demographic is in their late 30s—do the same.